jozuenoon/message_bus/README.md

 is passed down through the system.
 Then system tries to figure out what is current travel time between points based given statistically meaningful amount of data.

-NOTE: Given similar in nature ANPR data similar thing could be achieved even with greater accuracy.
+NOTE: Given ANPR data similar thing could be achieved even with greater accuracy.

 <p align="center">
     <figure align="center">